Chachani: Geology

 Subduction of the Nazca Plate beneath the South America Plate occurs at a rate of 4.6 cm/year; the subduction process is responsible for the volcanism and earthquake activity of the region.
-In the Andes, volcanism is distributed between three volcanic belts, the Northern Volcanic Zone, the Central Volcanic Zone and the Southern Volcanic Zone which coincide with segments where the downgoing Nazca plate falls steeply into the mantle.
+In the Andes, volcanism is distributed between three volcanic belts: the Northern Volcanic Zone, the Central Volcanic Zone, and the Southern Volcanic Zone which coincide with segments where the downgoing Nazca plate falls steeply into the mantle.

 Volcanic activity in the Chachani region appears to have begun during the Cretaceous-Paleocene in the form of the "Toquepala" volcanics.
 The oldest volcanic rocks of the Western Cordillera are known under the name "Tacaza", and underwent erosion and folding before the next phase which is known as "Sillapaca".
-Finally, during the Miocene-Quaternary the Sencca Formation and the "Barroso" volcanics developed; Chachani is classified as part of the Barroso volcanics although the oldest volcanism might belong to the "Sillapaca" unit.
+Finally, during the Miocene-Quaternary, the Sencca Formation and the "Barroso" volcanics developed; Chachani is classified as part of the Barroso volcanics although the oldest volcanism might belong to the Sillapaca unit.

-The terrain of the volcano is formed by volcanic rocks of Eocene to recent age, which overlie a Precambrian basement and include widespread Neogene-Quaternary ignimbrites.
+The terrain of the volcano is formed by volcanic rocks of Eocene-to-recent age, which overlie a Precambrian basement and include widespread Neogene-Quaternary ignimbrites.
 Chachani straddles the margin between the higher-elevation Altiplano and the Arequipa basin at lower altitude.

 The younger El Misti volcano lies southeast of Chachani, across the Rio Chili.
-Other volcanoes in the region are Ampato and Jollojello northwest, Baquetane, Hucullani and Nevado Calcha north, Yanarico east and Pichu Pichu southeast from Chachani.
-Of these, Misti, Pichu Pichu and Chachani are aligned on normal faults that trend northwest–southeast and has been active during the Holocene.
+Other volcanoes in the region are Ampato and Jollojello northwest, Baquetane, Hucullani and Nevado Calcha north, Yanarico east, and Pichu Pichu southeast from Chachani.
+Of these, Misti, Pichu Pichu, and Chachani are aligned on normal faults that trend northwest–southeast and have been active during the Holocene.

 Chachani has erupted andesite and dacite, which define a potassium-rich calc-alkaline suite with unusual adakite characteristics; adakites are magmas that form when the downgoing plate in a subduction setting melts.
-Phenocrysts include augite, biotite, hornblende and hypersthene; the rhyolites of the Arequipa ignimbrites additionally contain ilmenite, magnetite, plagioclase, quartz and sanidine.
-The composition of the volcanic rocks has varied over the lifespan of Chachani, sometimes rocks of basaltic andesite composition were erupted as well while the younger volcanoes are usually more homogeneous; this was paralleled by a decrease in the eruption rate.
+Phenocrysts include augite, biotite, hornblende, and hypersthene; the rhyolites of the Arequipa ignimbrites additionally contain ilmenite, magnetite, plagioclase, quartz and sanidine.
+The composition of the volcanic rocks has varied over the lifespan of Chachani; sometimes rocks of basaltic andesite composition were erupted as well while the younger volcanoes are usually more homogeneous; this was paralleled by a decrease in the eruption rate.

 Climate and vegetation

 Under the influence of the cold Humboldt Current and the subtropical ridge, the region features an arid climate with less than 100 mm annual precipitation in Arequipa.
-The zero degree elevation at Chachani lies at about 5000 m.
+The mountain is occasionally covered in snow.
+The zero-degree elevation at Chachani lies at about 5000 m.
 The diurnal temperature range is large and can reach 20 C-change, while ground temperatures are much more stable and higher than air temperatures.
+A meteorological observatory installed by the Harvard College Observatory was active on the mountain in the latest 19th century.
+The mountain modifies the atmospheric circulation, sometimes redirecting winds polluted by sulfur dioxide from Sabancaya into Arequipa.